kwabenappiah/kwabenappiah/README.md

 # Hello! :wave:

-I'm Isaac Appiah, a **`Data Scientist`**, based in Toronto.
-I enjoy automating things and finding data-driven solutions to real world business problems.
-My interest lies with everything data, from data architecture, data analytics to building Machine Learning Models.
+My name is Isaac Owusu-Appiah, and I am a **`Data Scientist`**.
+I enjoy automating processes and finding data-driven solutions to real world business problems.
+My interest encompass all aspects of data, including data architecture, data analytics to building Machine Learning Models.

 ### About me :👇